Pascalpex/DeepslateMC/README.md

 # DeepslateMC - A private Sugarcane fork
-DeepslateMC - A private Sugarcane fork
+DeepslateMC - A private Sugarcane fork for my own Minecraft Server

+This fork server two purposes:
+- I learn stuff about Git, Paperclip and Patches
+- Small features replace minor plugins on my server

+I know that some patches are a mess

 ## Building
 ```